Austio/learning/Management/elegant-puzzle.md

  - Announce the availability to apply
  - Nudge folks to apply, sponsor them by finding an advisor

+Managing Freedom:
+ - Positive: can do what you want
+ - Negative: restricts you

+Tom Demarco, every time you start a new project, do something new.

 Hero's
  - Kill the hero programmer or kill the environment that enables the hero
  - Projects fail all the time, acknowledge misteps that exacerbate mistakes and cut losses on bad decisions before burning ourselves out.
 Then we can learn from our mistakes and improve.